-- Core and optional modules are 15 UK credits each. - The Strategic Project is 30 UK credits.
+- Core and optional modules are 15 UK (7.5 ECTS) credits each. - The Strategic Project module is 30 UK (15 ECTS) credits.

 A student awarded the MBA will have accumulated 180 UK credits (90 ECTS credits).

 A student awarded the PGDip Business Administration will have accumulated 120 UK credits (60 ECTS credits).